BenRGarcia/OOP-With-JavaScript/03-Encapsulation/README.md

 **Cons**:

-* You have to trust other programmers judgement in adhering to your intentions -- they may, or may not exercise good judgement
+* You have to trust other programmer's judgement in adhering to your intentions -- they may or may not exercise good judgement
 * Since the underscore literally changes nothing about that property's accessibility in JavaScript, they are still wholly subject to erroneous or innappropriate use/modification.

 ## Closures